 ReMAKE Group LLC (ReMake) is a WBENC certified, woman’s business enterprise established by Rebecca L. Flora in 2010.
 The company is based in Chestertown, Maryland.
 Due to Rebecca’s appointment as Maryland’s Secretary of Planning, ReMake will no longer be accepting clients and business has been discontinued.

-As a sole proprietorship, the ReMake business model is purposefully lean on overhead with flexibility to easily scale the team to best meet each project situation.
-This adaptive business model allows Rebecca to directly undertake projects or leverage her vast network of professionals to form teams that strategically match the right talent with client needs.
-While there are no projects too big or small for ReMake, what is most welcomed into the ReMake project portfolio are innovative, complex and “firsts” that advance best professional practices to support the growth of sustainable societies.
+As a sole proprietorship, the ReMake business model was purposefully lean on overhead with flexibility to easily scale the team to best meet each project situation.
+This adaptive business model allowed Rebecca to directly undertake projects or leverage her vast network of professionals to form teams that strategically match the right talent with client needs.
+While there are no projects too big or small for ReMake, what was most welcomed into the ReMake project portfolio are innovative, complex and “firsts” that advance best professional practices to support the growth of sustainable societies.